bmoneill/mbta2rss/README.md

-# MBTA Schedule and Alerts RSS Feed
+# MBTA Alerts RSS Feed

 This software will generate an RSS feed using the [MBTA API](https://www.mbta.com/developers/v3-api) and Python 3.
-The feed will show current schedule and alerts for different routes.
+The feed will show alerts for different routes.
 This is very helpful if you want to send notifications to your phone as an email or via SMS, or check them on a desktop or laptop via a feed reader or web page.

 ## Features (check means implemented)